 - Will my new team have all my medical records?

-- Will I have a key worker or transition coordinator to oversee my transition?
+- Will I have a key worker or transition coordinator to support me?

-- Is it possible to arrange a visit to the adult asthma clinic to meet the team and find out where appointments are held before I move my care there?
+- Can I arrange a visit to the adult asthma clinic to meet the team and find out where appointments are held before I move my care there?

 - Can we run through all my asthma medicines to check I’m taking them correctly?

 “Transition can be a worrying time for parents and carers,” says nurse Kathy.
 “You may be concerned about how your child will manage their asthma, and how they’ll cope with moving to a new asthma clinic.

 “You may worry about whether they’ll take in what they’re told during appointments.
 And you may find it difficult to feel you’re losing control and are no longer in charge of your child’s healthcare.

 “This may be especially hard if your child’s asthma has been difficult to manage and they’ve been in hospital during their childhood.

 “It’s natural to have these concerns – but worrying too much may make the transition process more stressful for both you and your child.”